julianchurchill/text-adventure/README.md

 Features

-- [UI] Parchment background
+- [UI] Parchment background extras
-  - Testing paper38f.jpg from www.myfreetextures.com/worn-parchment-paper-2/ - fair use policy - must ask permission in comments and credit the website in the about box.
   - Scroll bar images need to compliment the parchment background...
   - Need images for drawable-mdpi|ldpi|hdpi|xhdpi
 - [FEATURE] Map - shows where you've not been yet, perhaps using different colours to show this